 While speaking about his unfinished works in the in-depth interview, the artist – who hails from Quebec – comes to the heartbreaking conclusion that many of his poems will most likely remain unfinished.
 “I don’t think I’ll be able to finish those songs.
 Maybe, who knows?” he told the magazine.
 “And maybe I’ll get a second wind, I don’t know.
 But I don’t dare attach myself to a spiritual strategy.
 I don’t dare do that.”

-Cohen continues, “I’ve got some work to do.
+Cohen continued, “I’ve got some work to do.
 Take care of business.
 I am ready to die.
 I hope it’s not too uncomfortable.
 That’s about it for me.”

-“You Want It Darker” is out October 21.
-Cohen released the album’s hypnotic title track on his 82nd birthday last month.
+“You Want It Darker” debuted Oct.
+21. Cohen released the album’s hypnotic title track on his 82nd birthday last month.